-No matter which of the three Kaibab National Forest districts you choose to visit -- Williams, Tusayan, North Kaibab -- you will be blown away by the natural beauty, diverse flora and fauna, and outstanding recreational opportunities.
+No matter where you go on the forest, the Williams, Tusayan or North Kaibab Ranger Districts, you will be blown away by the natural beauty, diverse flora and fauna, and outstanding recreational opportunities.
 We encourage you to spend time exploring Kaibab National Forest and all it has to offer.